lbussy/keg-cop/docs/operations/index.rst

 Operations and Configuration
 #################################

-At a minimum, you will want to look at the :ref:`Settings <settings>` menu to set up your new device.
+At a minimum, you will want to look at the settings menu to set up your new device.
 See the links below for a description of each option.

 .. todo::